Streaming Principal Component Analysis From Incomplete Data: Simulations

 \paragraph{Comparisons}

+Next we empirically compare $\alg$ with $\grouse$ \cite{balzano2010online,zhang2016global}, PETRELS \cite{chi2013petrels}, and the modified power method in \cite{mitliagkas2014streaming}.
+In addition to the version of $\alg$ given in Algorithm 1, we also include comparisons with a simple variant of $\alg$, which we call $\operatorname{SNIPE-overlap}$.
+Unlike $\alg$ which processes disjoint blocks, $\operatorname{SNIPE-overlap}$ processes all overlapping blocks of data.
+More precisely, for a block size $b$, $\operatorname{SNIPE-overlap}$ first processes data columns $t=1,2,...,b$, followed by columns $t=2,3,...,b+1$, and so on, whereas regular $\alg$ processes columns $t=1,2,...,b$ followed by $t=b+1,b+2,...,2b$, etc. The theory developed in this paper does not hold for $\operatorname{SNIPE-overlap}$ because of lack of statistical independence between iterations, but we include the algorithm in the comparisons since it represents a minor modifications of the $\operatorname{SNIPE-overlap}$ framework and appears to have some empirical benefits, as detailed below.

-Next, we empirically compare $\alg$ with $\grouse$ and the modified power method in \cite{mitliagkas2014streaming}.
-We set $n=100$, $r=5$, $T=5\cdot 10^3$, and take $\SU\subset\mathbb{R}^n$ to be a generic $r$-dimensional subspace.
-For $p=3r/n=0.15$, we compare the three algorithms in Figure \ref{fig:comparison}, which shows the average over $100$ trials of the estimation error of algorithms (with respect to the metric $d_{\mathbb{G}}$) as time progresses.
+In these experiments, we set $n=100$, $r=5$, $T=5000$, and take $\SU\subset\mathbb{R}^n$ to be a generic $r$-dimensional subspace and simulate noiseless data samples as before.
+In Figure \ref{fig:comparison} we compare the algorithms for three values of sampling probability $p$, which shows the average over $100$ trials of the estimation error of algorithms (with respect to the metric $d_{\mathbb{G}}$) relative to the number of revealed data columns.
 For $\alg$, we used the block size of $b=2r$.
-Having tried to get the best performance from $\grouse$, the (diminishing) step size is set to $ 100/t$.
-For \cite{mitliagkas2014streaming}, we set the block size as $b=2n$ for the best outcome.
+Having tried to get the best performance from $\grouse$, we used the ``greedy'' step-size as proposed in \cite{zhang2016global}.
+For \cite{mitliagkas2014streaming}, we set the block size as $b=1000$ which was found empirically to yield the lowest subspace error after $T=5000$ iterations.

-We also compare, for various values of the sampling probability $p$, the final estimation error of the three algorithms in Figure \ref{fig:comparison variable probability}.
-In both tests, $\alg$ is comparable to $\grouse$, and substantially improves over the power method.
-Note also that $\alg$, unlike many similar algorithms, has provable global convergence and, because it operates on measurement blocks, we suspect that it will show more robustness against noise.
-We leave that investigation to a future work.
+In Table \ref{table1} we also compare the average number of revealed columns needed to reach a given error tolerance for each algorithm (as measured by error metric $d_{\mathbb{G}}$) for various values of the sampling probability $p$.
+We omit the modified power method from the results since it was unable to reach the given error tolerances in all cases.
+For the medium/high sampling rates $p=0.45,0.60,0.75$, $\operatorname{SNIPE-overlap}$ is fastest to converge, while regular $\alg$ is competitive with $\grouse$ and $\operatorname{PETRELS}$.
+For the lower sampling rates $p=0.15,0.30$ we find $\grouse$ yields the fastest convergence, although $\operatorname{SNIPE-overlap}$ is also competitive with $\grouse$ for $p=0.30$.